How to be an engineer is a question many aspiring engineers ask themselves. This article will outline the steps to mastering your craft.

-You don’t want to scratch your head in confusion when you hear certain lingo about bridges.
+If you design bridge foundations, learn as much as possible about bridges.
+You don’t want to scratch your head in confusion when you hear bridge lingo.
 As cliché as it sounds, preparation is the key to success.

 #2 Use logic in your work

-Also, check your work to see it makes sense.
-If a software outputs a number, don’t blindly accept the output.
+So, learn to use logical reasoning in any work you do.
+Then always check your work to see if it makes sense.
+For example, if a software program outputs a result, don’t blindly accept the output.
 You may have inputted incorrect values, or the program could be buggy.

-How to think more logically:
+The following are some tips on how to think more logically:

 #3 Always continue learning

-- Books: read textbooks, manuals, specs, digital books, and anything else with written words.
+- Books: Read textbooks, manuals, specs, digital books, and anything else with written words.